Stringer90/ChatApp/README.md

 The WPF app is the client tier, the 2 console apps are the business and data tiers.
 These tiers communicate with each other using WCF services, allowing for distributed computing.

-The WPF app uses multithreading to constantly update the list of users and the main chat.
+The WPF app uses asynchronous programming and multithreading to constantly update the list of users and the main chat.

 Originally, I created the same app (with more features) as part of a group in a university course.
 This project is recreating a smaller version of that app (for now) by myself.